 Elena Russo holds a Licence ès Lettres from the Université de Genève and a PhD from Princeton University.
 Her interests focus on seventeenth- and eighteenth-century French literature, cultural and intellectual history of the Enlightenment, sociability, the history of aesthetics and criticism.
 Her books include Skeptical Selves: Empiricism and Modernity in the French Novel (1996); La Cour et la ville de la littérature classique aux Lumières (2002) and Styles of Enlightenment: Taste, Politics and Authorship in Eighteenth-Century France (2007).
 She is also interested in the seventeenth-century libertines and religious dissidence and has written on Giulio Cesare Vanini and Pierre Bayle.
-Her current project examines the ways in which authors see time as shaping and inflecting the reception and the value of their works.
+She is currently working on a book on Diderot’s approach to posterity and the transmission of his complete works.

 Professor of French